immitsu/nbff-parser/readme.md

 # nbff-parser

 A simple parser for the Netscape Bookmark file format, which is generated when exporting bookmarks from a browser.
-It can output data in several formats, including customizable one.
+It can output data in several formats, including customizable one, and convert parsed data back into an HTML string.

 - **Small**.
-Between 305 and 792 bytes (minified and brotlied).
+Between 0.3 and 1.25 kB bytes (minified and brotlied).
 No dependencies.
 It uses [Size Limit](https://github.com/ai/size-limit) to control size.
 - **ES modules** and **tree shaking** support.
 - **TypeScript** support.